ihesp/rcesm1/_sources/rcesm_arch.rst

 ROMS Source changes
 ===================

     Very little was changed within the actual ROMS source from when it was shared with NCAR by TAMU.
 The interfaces for rocn_init_mct, rocn_run_mct, and rocn_final_mct all needed to be updated in the rocn_comp_mct.F90 file to support a small change in the coupler.
 Indexes for river runoff fields were removed from ocn_cplindices.F90 as this model does not include a river model (and the WRF land/rivers were no longer being used).
-An updated version of docn_comp_mod.F90 was used for the extended ROMS ocean grid points (pulled from the same CIME release as is currently used in the RCESM code).
+An updated version of docn_comp_mod.F90 was used for the extended ROMS ocean grid points (pulled from the same CIME release as is currently used in the R-CESM code).
 And the mct header files were duplicated to support both the extended XROMS ocean in rxocn_comp_mct.F90 and a simple non-extended roms grid (for use with a data atmosphere) in the rocn_comp_mct.F90 file.
 A simple if-statement in ocn_comp_mct.F90 supports these two modes as well, but currently the XROMS mode is hard-coded via an if-def in this file.
 A few changes were made to the rxocn_comp_mct.F90 module by TAMU software engineers to support multiple instances of ROMS as well.
 Finally, a few debug statements were added to the ROMS source, but have since all been removed.

 CLM
 ---

-    The land model in the RCESM is only used when the model is fully coupled or in WRF-atmosphere mode (data ocean).
+    The land model in the R-CESM is only used when the model is fully coupled or in WRF-atmosphere mode (data ocean).
 We used CLM version 4.0 because that version was supported in the earlier WRF integration into CESM 1.2 and surface data set files for a western US case were available for testing.
 Most of the changes to CLM were in namelist_defaults_clm4_0.xml, because as new grids for WRF were added, the CLM namelist generating scripts needed to be updated with those grids.
 The I-compset (CLM only) was updated in this model to work with stub ice and stub ocean.
 Some debug output was added to two or three files to help track down an error with extremely high LWUP in CLM.
 These, apparently, did not get removed, but will only trigger when LWUP > 6000 W/m2.

     Other changes include the tolerance for surface data mis-match increased to 0.5 degrees lat/lon in surfrdMod.F90 to help get some early tests running.
 Function names for mct_gsMap calls had to be changed when a newer version of CIME was added to the repo in March 2018.
 And the automatically generated files for buildcppc and buildnmlc were accidently added to the repository a few times.
 These could be removed.

 CIME/coupler
 ------------

     The CIME infrastructure code used in this repository is kept on a fork as an external repository at https://github.com/Katetc/cime .
 As discussed in section 5, below, this should change in the future.
 But for now, all updates to CIME needed for this model are in the master branch of my CIME fork.
 The CIME changes for this model are all contained within a handful of xml configuration files.
-There were no changes to CIME source code, the coupler source code, or any data or stub models to support the RCESM.
+There were no changes to CIME source code, the coupler source code, or any data or stub models to support the R-CESM.
 The changes to CIME include adding WRF and ROMS as components with relative paths to their cime-supporting scripts in cime/config/cesm/config_files.xml.
 WRF, ROMS, and fully coupled grids were added to the cime/config/cesm/config_grids.xml file.
 Finally, the clusters Ada, Terra and Stampede2 were added to cime/config/cesm/machines/config_batch.xml, config_compilers.xml, and config_machines.xml.

 Note on Git Histories
 ---------------------

-    All of the notes here about changes to the various parts of the RCESM code came from histories generated in GitHub.
-To see a history of every change made to the RCESM code since the creation of repository, simply go to the main repository (https://github.com/NCAR/TAMURegionalCESM) and click on the “XX Commits” (Some number of commits) link, just above the branch pull-down menu.
+    All of the notes here about changes to the various parts of the R-CESM code came from histories generated in GitHub.
+To see a history of every change made to the R-CESM code since the creation of repository, simply go to the main repository (https://github.com/NCAR/TAMURegionalCESM) and click on the “XX Commits” (Some number of commits) link, just above the branch pull-down menu.
 You can also look at certain directories or files in GitHub, and click the “History” button (top left) to see every commit made that impacts those files.
 When looking at a specific file, you can click the “Blame” button (top left) to see which commits resulted in each line of code within the file.